 New homeowners have it the easiest: It’s likely new builds are already fitted with green technology so they’re eligible for these tax credits without having to put in the legwork.

 Home Office Expenses

-portion of certain living expenses that are tied to doing your job, such as your electric bill, Internet bill and homeowners insurance.
+If you fit the criteria, you can write off a portion of certain living expenses that are tied to doing your job, such as your electric bill, Internet bill and homeowners insurance.
 You can even write off expenses like computer equipment and stationery.

 Capital Gains from Selling Your Home